5 tips for choosing the right mobile barcode scanning SDK

 - Advanced camera features.
 Robust barcode decoding solutions leverage the advanced features of the mobile device camera.
 These include use of the LED flash as a light source (for low light situations) or aiming pattern, enabling (and even disabling) the autofocus, and use of any zoom feature.
 Be sure to look for these features in the SDK solution you choose.

 5. Understand the total cost of ownership

 It’s always tempting to source the least expensive option available.
 Since the best solutions go beyond price, investigate the total cost of ownership (TCO) of the SDK.
 Many commercial products offer lifetime support and upgrades for an annual or monthly fee.
 Others require an annual or monthly license fee just to continue using their SDK.
 Be sure when you compute TCO you include costs over the entire life of your application, not just the initial investment in software and development.

 Be sure the SDK is well supported.
 While open source solutions may look attractive in terms of initial investment, those savings can evaporate quickly if you find yourself without integration support, or worse, facing defective or inadequate software with no vendor to correct it.
 Also, look for the added resources of a network of developers using the product, copious sample code, knowledge bases, and case studies.

 Choose an SDK that saves your developers time, without sacrificing features and functionality.
 The best barcode SDKs provide a consistent application programming interface (API) across platforms; they support a wide variety of programming languages; they have already been integrated and tested with popular application development frameworks; and, they don’t restrict or limit how your application performs or looks.

 A mobile barcode reading SDK can enable a world of possibilities and armed with the tips above, your organization can find the best solution for your barcode scanning applications.
-For information about the Cognex Mobile Barcode SDK, download the datasheet.
+For information, download the Cognex Mobile Barcode SDK datasheet.